roninbar/ip-tcp-http/README.md

     -   You can think of a process as a kind of "bubble" that the OS inflates around the application's code and data, isolating it from the rest of the software running on the computer at the same time.
 -   The process gives the application code the illusion that it the only program running on the computer.
 -   If an application crashes, it doesn't crash the whole system.

-#### Processes and IP Packets

--   Incoming IP packets are received by the OS.
--   However, most packets are meant to be handled by some specific application.
-For example, an HTTP response should go to the browser that requested it.
--   If we let each running process pick the packets it wants to handle, bad things can happen.
--   So, the OS needs a way to determine which process should get each packet.
+-   Processes can communicate with each other using _inter-process communication_ (IPC) mechanisms, including:
+    -   Shared memory
+    -   Pipes
+    -   The loopback interface (127.0.0.1)

 #### Servers vs. Clients

--   To establish two-way communications between two processes, one starts first and waits for the other to connect to it.
+-   To establish two-way communications between two processes (either on the same computer or on different computers) one has to start first and wait for the other to connect to it.
 -   The process that starts first is considered to be the _server_ and the other one the _client_.
 -   After communication is established, the transport layer doesn't impose any roles on the connected parties.
 In particular, either side may choose to terminate the connection.
 -   Possible ways to organize communications: